awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 1. For considerations about using scripts, see [Other Supported Resources](aes-supported-resources.md)\.

-For more information about Elasticsearch 5\.1 operations, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.1/index.html)\.

 ## Version 2\.3<a name="es_version_2_3"></a>

 For Elasticsearch 2\.3, Amazon ES supports the following operations\.